Patrol Officer Steven Mitchell

 Steven Mitchell

-Patrol Officer Steven Mitchell died the following day after being stabbed to death when he and his partner responded to a suspicious person call.
+Patrol Officer Steven Mitchell died the following day after being stabbed repeatedly when he and his partner responded to a suspicious person call.

 He and his partner briefly spoke with the complainant to obtain a description of the prowler and began a search.
-Officer Mitchell knocked at the front door to a house at 1501 East 56th Street, while his partner checked the rear of the location.
+Officer Mitchell knocked at the front door of a house at 1501 East 56th Street while his partner checked the rear of the location.
 The occupant responded to Officer Mitchell's knock and stepped outside to talk to Officer Mitchell.
-He turned toward the street, taking a 14-inch kitchen knife from his waistband, and attacked Officer Mitchell from the rear.
+He turned toward the street, took a 14-inch kitchen knife from his waistband, and attacked Officer Mitchell from the rear.

 Officer Mitchell died the following day of his wounds.

-Officer Mitchell had served with the University of Chicago Police Department for five years.
+Officer Mitchell was a United States Army Vietnam War veteran and had served with the University of Chicago Police Department for five years.
 He was survived by his son.

 Bio